 Go to the barangay hall, city hall, or municipal hall in the place where you or your fiancé lives to get a cedula.

-A cedula, also called residence certificate or community tax certificate, is one of the marriage license requirements to get married in the Philippines.
+A cedula, also called a residence certificate or community tax certificate, is one of the marriage license requirements that couples need to secure to get married in the Philippines.
 It proves that the bride, groom, or both are resident/s of the city or town.
 Getting a cedula is just quick and easy with a minimal fee.

 Step 4: Apply for a Marriage License